matloff/R-vs.-Python-for-Data-Science/README.md

 Interpreter Lock.
 Python's **multiprocessing** package is much better than before, but still clunky.
 R's **parallel** package does allows shared memory for Macs or Linux, but not on Windows platforms.

 (See my **Rdsm** package if you wish to use shared memory at the R level.)

 External libraries supporting cluster computation are OK in both languages.

-Currently Python has better interfaces to GPUs.
+Currently Python has better interfaces to GPUs, but again, only for NNs.

 ## C/C++ interface and performance enhancement